kyma-project/eventing-manager/docs/user/troubleshooting/evnt-05-fix-pending-messages.md

-# Published events are pending in the stream
+# Published Events are Pending in the Stream

 ## Symptom